DashlinS/rock-water-fire/README.md

 # Rock Water Fire

-  This project an experience!
+  This project was a great experience!
 To be able to create based on one of my favorite cartoons was educational and fun!
 I was able to implement my thoughts from my wire frame and it came out better than expected.
 Let me know your thoughts!

 &emsp;